KipCollo/Frontend-Revision/React/components/Readme.md

 # Components

 Components are the building blocks of React applications.
-They let us split the UI into independent, reusable pieces, and think about each piece in isolation.
+They let us split the UI into independent, reusable pieces, and think about each piece in isolation.Every React app has on root component called *App*.This component rep tye entire application and contains other child components.

+Use React snippets to help in development of components

 ## Class Components